-Dates of plan reviews held in 2016 to 2017
+5.5.1 Dates of plan reviews held in 2017 to 2018

-If the child is the subject of a child protection plan at 1 April 2017, then if any child protection plan review was carried out in the previous year then you should include these details of the last review that was carried out in 2016 to 2017.
+If the child is the subject of a child protection plan at 1 April 2018, and any child protection plan review was carried out in the previous year you should include these details of the last review that was carried out in 2017 to 2018.

-4.6 Child protection plan end date
+5.6 Child protection plan end date

-Enter the end date of that plan, using the format guide for dates (see introduction, general notes section).
+Enter the end date of the plan, using the formatting covered in the general notes (See section general notes, date fields).
 Otherwise, leave blank.